GARBAGE SERVICE & RECYCLING

 Reuse…

-• Plastic containers can often be reused for storage of food and crafts.
+• Plastic containers can often be reused for storage of foods and crafts.

 • Reuse wrapping paper, plastic bags, and boxes.